khalil5754/khalil5754.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

-## And for my first post....
+## Using Tableau Visualizations to Conduct Quality Economic Research
-Let's stick to a topic I know * *very* * well and dive into a quick analysis of my thesis topic: Canada's dependency on Foreign Investment.
+For my first post let's stick to a topic I know * *very* * well and dive into...
+#### A quick and dirty analysis of my thesis topic: Canada's dependency on Foreign Investment.

+This is an opportunity for me to write about a topic tangentially related to my thesis that I couldn't explore in detail in my paper (darn word limits); now I can!

 <img width="1073" alt="Screen Shot 2022-06-08 at 5 40 36 PM" src="https://user-images.githubusercontent.com/44441178/195224920-3d9c05c0-fb0a-4394-97d9-3085041ed0af.png">